-- Filter optional [wsnt:FilterType]

-Optional filtering for e.g. topics.

-- InitialTerminationTime optional [wsnt:AbsoluteOrRelativeTimeType] Initial termination time.

-- SubscriptionPolicy optional [xs:any]
+- Filter optional [wsnt:FilterType] Optional filtering for e.g. topics. - InitialTerminationTime optional [wsnt:AbsoluteOrRelativeTimeType] Initial termination time. - SubscriptionPolicy optional [xs:any]

-- SubscriptionReference [wsa:EndpointReferenceType] Endpoint reference of the subscription to be used for pulling the messages. - Current time of the server for synchronization purposes - Current time of the server for synchronization purposes. - TerminationTime [xs:dateTime]

-Date time when the PullPoint will be shut down without further pull requests.
+- SubscriptionReference [wsa:EndpointReferenceType] Endpoint reference of the subscription to be used for pulling the messages. - CurrentTime [xs:dateTime] Current time of the server for synchronization purposes. - TerminationTime [xs:dateTime] Date time when the PullPoint will be shut down without further pull requests.